cbowland/instructlab_knowledge/Profile.md

 St Louis

-Responsible for supporting physician customers of newly launched online medical textbook E-
+Christopher Bowland was Responsible for supporting physician customers of newly launched online medical textbook E-

 commerce website.
 Served as Quality Analyst while the application was in beta.
 Trained all